October 16, 2013

 During the writing process, AWA appealed to Environment Canada to avoid undue restrictions on ranching operations and they listened.
 The restrictions relate primarily to industrial activities.
 Some ranchers no longer receive revenue from changed oil and gas operations and resulting habitat destroying operations.
 Most ranchers are minimally affected by the EPO.
 Poor communication about the EPO and its implementation led to misinformation.
 The lands affected are public not private lands.

-Sage-grouse Partnership working Committee meeting in Manyberries, priorities for Action Plan reviewed; components of the plan include policy, education, research and on the ground actions.
+On October 16, Sage-grouse Partnership working Committee hold a meeting in Manyberries, priorities for Action Plan reviewed; components of the plan include policy, education, research and on the ground actions.
 Expanding the reach of the SGP to Saskatchewan was favourable discussed.
 Logistics will provide some challenges, opportunities to move forward will be found.

 The report makes management recommendations: